CouchCMS/Documentation/src/contents/miscellaneous/smart_embed.md

 <?php COUCH::invoke(); ?>
 ```

-Notice how this differs from our first template only in the editable regions it defines.<br/>
+Notice how this differs from our first template only in the editable regions it defines.
-What we are concerned with is that it uses \*exactly\* the same 'smart\_embed' statements.<br/>
+What we are concerned with is that it uses \*exactly\* the same 'smart\_embed' statements.
-Run this template and you'll find that it shows exactly the same content as index.php.<br/>
+Run this template and you'll find that it shows exactly the same content as index.php.
 Please bear with me if you find this insipid.
 The real meat of the discussion comes now.

-In all probability, the 'header', 'menu' and 'footer' chunks are common to both index.php as well as about.php.<br/>
+In all probability, the 'header', 'menu' and 'footer' chunks are common to both index.php as well as about.php.
-The only part that differs is the 'content'.<br/>
+The only part that differs is the 'content'.
-Create the chunk that shows the content for about.php, name it 'about-default.html' and place it within snippets/content folder.<br/>
+Create the chunk that shows the content for about.php, name it 'about-default.html' and place it within snippets/content folder.
 Access about.php again and we'll see that the new snippet is displayed for the content area while all the other snippets remain the same as used for index.php.

 The important thing to note is that **we have not modified** the about.php template at all.
 We can modify its output by simply placing the appropriately named snippets in the proper folders. {.notice}

 You'll appreciate this flexibility when dealing with cloned templates.
-Let us assume that index.php is now made clonable.<br/>
+Let us assume that index.php is now made clonable.
-The two views that we wish to handle are the 'list' view and the 'page' view.<br/>
+The two views that we wish to handle are the 'list' view and the 'page' view.
-Create the snippet that shows the page-view and name it 'index-page.html' and place it within 'content' folder.<br/>
+Create the snippet that shows the page-view and name it 'index-page.html' and place it within 'content' folder.
 Access index.php in page-view and the above snippet will be displayed.
 Access index.php in any other view (home, list, folder, archive) and you'll find that the 'default.html' gets loaded.
 Create a new snippet named 'index-list.html', place the listing code within it and place this snippet within 'content' folder to handle this template's list-view.

 ### Using smart_embed tag with embed tag

-In certain situations, we can also combine the 'smart\_embed' with the regular [**embed**](../../tags-reference/embed.html) tag.<br/>
+In certain situations, we can also combine the 'smart\_embed' with the regular [**embed**](../../tags-reference/embed.html) tag.
-Let us suppose the 'header' chunk of about.php template is different from the common 'header/default.html' it shared with the other templates.<br/>
+Let us suppose the 'header' chunk of about.php template is different from the common 'header/default.html' it shared with the other templates.
-However, it differs in only a very minor way - say, it only adds a few HTML tags loading some additional JavaScript files.<br/>
+However, it differs in only a very minor way - say, it only adds a few HTML tags loading some additional JavaScript files.
-We know that we can place a snippet named 'about-default.html' within the 'header' folder and this snippet will be automatically picked up for about.php.<br/>
+We know that we can place a snippet named 'about-default.html' within the 'header' folder and this snippet will be automatically picked up for about.php.
 We create this snippet but instead of putting in the entire header code (which will duplicate the one used in 'default.html' snippet) we can do the following -

 ```